jgmalcolm/jgmalcolm.github.io/_drafts/medschool-strategy.md

 What to study.
 How to study it.
 How to test.

+# Content: What to study?

-# Determining what is important to study
+# Resources: How to study it?

+# Question banks: How to apply the facts?